 Bare-root trees: Put the roots in a bucket of water in a shaded location for 1 to 2 hours prior to planting.
 Trim off any broken or damaged roots.

-Container-grown trees: Carefully remove from the pot.
+Container-grown trees: Carefully remove them from the pot.
 Shake out as much of the growing media as you can, and splay the roots out as much as possible.

 1. Loosen the Sidewalls of the Hole